bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 # How This Differs from Other Violations

-+ Many GPL enforcement efforts reach the point of fundamental legal disagreement about the requirements of GPL.
++ Some GPL enforcement efforts reach the point of fundamental legal disagreement about the requirements of GPL.

 + In most cases, the stand-off is a true stand-off: